rhildred/editable/README.md

 # editable

 composer installable module for editable markdown on a web page.
 There is a [partial demo here](https://rhildred.github.io/editable).
-To use in a project, add an .htaccess in a folder named www in your repository:
+To use in a project, `"require": {"rhildred/editable": "dev-master"}` in your composer.json file.

+add an .htaccess in a folder named www in your repository:

     AddHandler application/x-httpd-php .phtml
     RewriteEngine On